suleimana/sjsws/README.md

 What is SJSWS?
 -----
-Ever needed to run a Java program as a deamon(background service) on you *nix?
-All you want is run baic opertaion such start/stop/restart?.
+Ever needed to run a Java program as a deamon(background service) on your *nix?
+All you want is to run some basic opertaion such start/stop/restart?.
+Then you are int right place.

 Baiscly SJSWS  is simple tool to generate a custom shell script to manage any java program as service (Start/Stop/restart/etc.. ).

+It worth mensioning that there are other alternatives you may use to run a Java program as a daemon on Linux:

+- Java Service Wrapper.
+- Apache Jakarta Commons Daemon package (Jsvc).

+These alternatives are mush more advanced and you can do alot more with it.
+However, they come with some complixty such as compatiblties issue, having the need to implement custom interfaces, or install extra packages.
+A shell script, on the other hand, is easier to adapt to changing OS and Java environments.

 Features